Product Gym: Do you enjoy being a Lawyer or a Product Manager more?

 Product Gym: In addition to working as a Product Manager for one of the largest technology companies in the world, you have also been an adjunct professor at a few renowned universities in New York.
 What keeps you interested in being a professor?

 Blake Reese: My mom was a school teacher who ingrained in me the value of education and sharing knowledge.
 From this, I enjoyed educating others and learned so much from doing so.
 I find teaching to be therapeutic and incredibly satisfying.
 It’s like a hobby.
-A really fun way to share your knowledge, learn from students and stay on top of a particular area.
+A really fun way to share your knowledge, learn from members and stay on top of a particular area.

 Product Gym: Are there any books or resources that you’d recommend that really helped you when your first transitioned into Product or even now?